 1. Who is this functionality for?

-This is described by the first line: As a (type of user).
-The more specific the user – the better the story.
+This is described by the first line: As a (type of stakeholder).
+The more specific the stakeholder, the better the story.

 2. What we should create?

-This is described in second line: I want (something).
+This is described in the second line: I want (something).

 Yes, this is the third line of the story: So that (some value is created).